gbowne1/codebooker/docs/DEVSETUP.md

 ### Step 2

- Install dependencies by running
+ After this, install dependencies by running

  ```
  npm i

  ```

-In the project directory run:
+In the project directory run

 ```
 npm start
 ```

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 The page will reload when you make changes.
 You may also see any lint errors in the console.

 Next,